Getting started with Dependency Management Data

 This is a companion post to go alongside my talk writeup of my talk at DevOpsNotts July 2023 about the dependency-management-data (DMD) project

 Want to know a bit more in-depth what it is and how it works?
-I've recently spoken at DevOpsNotts about it and I [have done a talk writeup] which digs into it a little further.
+Check out the more-indepth writeup.

 TL;DR extraordinaire